CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_04.md

 ![Tools loaded](./rna-seq-images/cgc-apps-loaded.png "Tools loaded")

 !!! info
-    Before conducting RNA-Seq it is important to ensure the quality of the BAM files that are intended to be used as inputs.
+    Before conducting differential expession analysis it is important to ensure the quality of the BAM files that are intended to be used as inputs.
 The percentage of mapped reads can have a large impact on a downstream analysis and could signal an issue with the mapping aligner that was used to generate the BAM file.
 ## Step 2: Inspect summary stats for each file with Sambamba Flagstat
 * Click on Sambamba Flagstat
 * Click on the <span class="highlight_button">Run</span> button from the top right-hand side